shreyansh100/Tidy-DataSet-C3W4Project/README.md

 ## Now binding all the Test Dataset together
 testDS <- cbind(test_subjects,test_labels,testDS)

-## Now combining both the train and test datasets
+## Now combining both the train and test datasets and also factoring the Activity anf Subject for better understanding and calrity
 combinedDS <- rbind(trainDS,testDS)
 combinedDS[["Activity"]] <- factor(combinedDS[,Activity],levels = activity_label[["ClassLabels"]],labels = activity_label[["ActivityName"]])
 combinedDS[["Subject"]] <- as.factor(combinedDS[,Subject])

-## Copying the data into new variable
+## Copying the data into new variable so that the main dataset won't get affected if there will be any errors
 combinedDS2 <- combinedDS

-## Now first melting the data and then getting the means of each subject and each activity
+## Now first melting the data and then getting the means of each subject and each activity using dcast function
 combinedDS2 <- melt(combinedDS2, id.vars = c("Subject","Activity"))
 combinedDS2 <- dcast(combinedDS2, Subject + Activity ~ variable,mean)

-## Creating a Tidy Dataset in CSV format
+## Creating a Tidy Dataset in TXT format
-fwrite(combinedDS2,file = "TidyDataset.csv",quote = F)
+write.table(combinedDS2,file = "TidyDataset.txt",row.name = FALSE)